oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-project/create-project.md

 ## Introduction

-This lab walks you through the steps to create a Project to hold all the required Robot and Integration assets, such as connections and flows.
+This lab walks you through the steps to create a Project to hold all the relevant Robot and Integration assets, such as connections and flows.

 Estimated Lab Time: 5 minutes